P-39 Bell Airacobra WWII Fighter 1/46 Plastic Model Kit

 - Calculated at Checkout

 1/46 Scale.
 This kits comes molded in Olive Drab with 39 parts.
-Decals included for original and shark mouth version.
-Measures 8 inches long with a wing span of 9 inches also includes are famous swivel stand.
+Decals included for original release and shark mouth version.
+Measures 8 inches long with a wing span of 9 inches also includes our famous swivel stand.
 Pilot and crewman are included, Features engraved original markings, landing gear and belly tank.

 The P-39 Airacobra was developed in 1939 and was an aircraft that became famous for its engineering innovations.
 The Allison engine, which cranked out 1150 horsepower at 3000 RPM, was mounted behind the Pilot, driving the propeller by means of a lengthened drive shaft through a reduction gear box mounted in the forward section of the fuselage.